 Trends and standards

 What is a trend, especially when it comes to the decorative industry?
-The program touches on how trends in decorative concrete start, where they come from, and how the internet and social media have “flattened the world” in regard to how new ideas “go viral” to become the next hot product, color or finish.
+The program touches on how trends in decorative concrete start.
+It also explores where they come from.
+Additionally, it touches on how the internet and social media have “flattened the world” in regard to how new ideas “go viral” to become the next hot product, color or finish.

 In their most basic form, trends come from quality and creative work being replicated.
 The time-tested adage, “Imitation is the highest form of flattery,” holds true.
 This point is really what makes decorative concrete stand apart from other trades.